Peperomia ternata

 Peperomia ternata is a species of hemiepiphytic subshrub from the genus Peperomia.
 It was first described by Casimir de Candolle and published in the book "Bulletin de l'Herbier Boissier 6(7): 509.
-1898. ".
+1898."
 It primarily grows in wet tropical biomes.

 Distribution

 It is endemic to Central and Southern America.
-First specimens where found at an altitude of 1900 meters in Tungurahua, Ecuador.
+First specimens where found at an altitude of 1900 m in Tungurahua, Ecuador.